 A music-themed employee party meets budget concerns while also adding entertainment value.

 - Entertainment: You must have a karaoke machine for this event, and it must be filled with holiday music.
 Ask employees and guests to sign up to sing their favorite holiday songs solo or in groups.
 Incorporate some kind of musical competition into the evening as well, either in the form of karaoke, music lyrics competitions, Rock Band or Guitar Hero tournaments or another music-related competition.
 Also, consider limiting the karaoke to certain portions of the event, depending on how many guests you are expecting.
-Hire a DJ or live band for the latter portion of the evening.

 - Décor: On each table, you can wrap small boxes (with or without presents inside) in sheet paper and on paper with Christmas-themed lyrics printed out.
 Music notes and general holiday décor can also adorn the rest of your venue.

 - Menu: Any kind of menu in which you’re interested will work for this theme.
 You can go with appetizers and hors d’oeuvres only, a buffet dinner or even a full plated meal.

 No holiday party is really complete without fun and festive holiday drinks.
 Think about incorporating some of these Top 18 Holiday Drink Recipes at your holiday gathering.